etzmicooo/ComfyUI-KLingAI-API/README.md

 1. Navigate to the `ComfyUI/custom_nodes` directory.

-2. Clone this repository: `git clone https://github.com/`
+2. Clone this repository: `git clone https://github.com/KwaiVGI/ComfyUI-KLingAI-API`

 3. Install the dependencies:
-  - Windows (ComfyUI portable): `python -m pip install -r ComfyUI\custom_nodes\ComfyUI-KLingAI-API\requirements.txt`
+  - Windows (ComfyUI portable): `python -m pip install -r ComfyUI-KLingAI-API\requirements.txt`
   - Linux or MacOS: `cd ComfyUI-KLingAI-API && pip install -r requirements.txt`

 4. If you don't want to expose your key, you can add it into the `config.ini` file and keep it empty in the node.